- + : Drug misuse

-Drug misuse can impact on both mental and physical health and may lead to long term health implications, including death.
+Drug misuse can impact on both mental and physical health and may lead to long-term health implications, including death.

-Illicit drugs include opioids (such as heroin); cannabinoids (such as cannabis or marijuana and hashish); sedatives or hynotics such as GHB (gamma hydroxybutryate); and stimulants such as cocaine, methamphetamine, amphetamine and ecstasy (MDMA or methylenedioxy methamphetamine).
+Illicit drugs include opioids (such as heroin); cannabinoids (such as cannabis or marijuana and hashish); sedatives or hypnotics such as GHB (gamma hydroxybutryate); and stimulants such as cocaine, methamphetamine, amphetamine and ecstasy (MDMA or methylenedioxy methamphetamine).

 Drug misuse interventions